-AIR TRANSPORTATION: Individuals will be responsible for making their own air travel arrangements between the U.S. and Palermo, Italy, and for purchasing their tickets from a travel agent or airline of their choice.
+AIR TRANSPORTATION: Individuals will be responsible for making their own air travel arrangements between the U.S. and Palermo, Italy (Airport Code PMO), and for purchasing their tickets from a travel agent or airline of their choice.
 (Travel insurance is recommended).
-Participants should keep in mind that in order to arrive in Palermo by June 16, they need to depart on or before June 15.
+Participants should plan to depart from the USA on Saturday, May 30 and arrive on Sunday, May 31 at Palermo (airport code PMO) in order to be there when the program begins on June 1.
+NIU Field School staff will pick students up at the airport (PMO) on Sunday, May 31.